- Rick Otton – the aftermath

 This post is about selling techniques taught by Rick Otton.
 While not all rent-to-buy operators would use these techniques, it is likely that they are used widely in the industry.
 Many – perhaps most – of the people in this … Continue reading →

+Update: Most rent-to-buy property agreements are prohibited by law in South Australia and Victoria.
+Check state legislation.
 While a number of rent-to-buy websites respond “yes”, this question could refer to any one of many different transactions.
-The term “rent to buy” is used for various combinations and structures of contracts including options to purchase, tenancy agreements, terms … Continue reading →
+The term “rent to … Continue reading →